-- Preheat your oven to 180c and grease your muffin tin well
+- Preheat your oven to 180c and thoroughly grease a mini muffin tin.

-- Top each puffin with your choice of fruit and a few chocolate chips
+- Top them with your choice of fruit and a few chocolate chips

-- Bake the puffins in the oven for 12-15 minutes or until they are cooked through.
+- Bake them in the oven for 12-15 minutes or until they are cooked through.

 I hope that you love these simple and delicious Fruit and Chocolate Chip Muffin Tin Pancakes.
 Remember, share your pics with me on Instagram or Facebook.
 And if you love these, I always appreciate a rating – it helps others find my recipes too!